tflowers15/galaxy-training-material/topics/microbiome/tutorials/dunnart_metabarcoding/tutorial.md

 2. The target region of interest
 3. The number of reference sequences for your organism in the database and how recently that database was updated.

 A classifier has already been trained for you for the V4 region of the bacterial 16S rRNA gene using the SILVA database.
-The next step will take a while to run. *The output directory cannot previously exist*.
+The next step will take a while to run.

 > <comment-title>*A Note on the Ribosomal Data Project</comment-title>
 >